DominikSecka/png2pos/README.md

 * well **tested**
 * 100% handcrafted in Prague, CZ :-)

-## Printing on Windows

-In file [print.cmd](./print.cmd) replace PRINTER with your printer's device.
-Now you can drag & drop your PNG file into this shortcut to directly print it on your thermal printer.
-For further details, please check [this blog post](https://mike42.me/blog/2015-04-getting-a-usb-receipt-printer-working-on-windows).

 ## How does it work?

 It accepts any PNG file (B/W, greyscale, RGB, RGBA), applies Histogram Equalization Algorithm and via "Jarvis, Judice, and Ninke" Dithering Algorithm converts it to B/W bitmap wrapped by ESC/POS commands.